SixLabors/docs/articles/imagesharp.drawing/imagesandprocessing.md

 ```

 On GPU-backed canvases, `Apply(...)` requires the affected pixels to be read back, processed by the CPU pipeline, and written back before presentation.
 Keep regions as small as the effect allows.

+The placement of `Apply(...)` matters.
+Commands recorded before it contribute pixels to the processor input; commands recorded after it are drawn over the processed result.
+This makes it possible to blur or pixelate an image region, then draw a crisp outline or label on top.